bitmakerlabs/wdi-october-2017/22-routing-and-controllers/build-files/markdown/LESSON.md

 end
 ```

+---

+for: alexa readme slides

+layout: true

 # Params Hash

+---

+for: alexa readme slides

 Information about the http request will be accessible via the **Params Hash**.

+--

 It will contain:

+--

 - form data from a `post` or `patch` request

+--

 - dynamic segment route matches in url.
 For example:

+---

+for: alexa readme slides

 For example: